*This post may contain affiliate links for which I earn commissions.*

 4. Silver beet or Swiss chard

-Silver beet is very easy to grow, producing large glossy green leaves and different colored stalks depending on the variety grown.
+Silver beet is very easy to grow, producing large glossy green leaves.
 The leaves are highly nutritious and high in iron.

-This vegetable can be grown in the garden over long periods of time and the outer leaves can be harvested continually until the plant eventually goes to flower.
+This vegetable can be grown in the garden over long periods of time.
+The outer leaves can be harvested continually until the plant eventually goes to flower.
 The plant can also re-sprout from around the base if cut off when it starts to flower.

-There are some very interesting heirloom varieties available, including ones with red or yellow stalks, making them quite an attractive specimen which can also be grown quite happily in the ornamental garden.
+There are some very interesting heirloom varieties available, including ones with red or yellow stalks.
+This makes them quite an attractive specimen which can also be grown quite happily in the ornamental garden.
 Keep the plants watered regularly in the warmer months and use a fertilizer high in nitrogen to promote leaf growth.

 5. Spinach

 Spinach prefers cooler weather as the hotter temperatures tend to make the plants go to seed.
-These plants produce beautiful dark green leaves that are high in vitamins and are excellent to use both in salads and for cooking.
+These plants produce beautiful dark green leaves that are high in vitamins.
+They’re excellent to use both in salads and for cooking.

-The spinach plant produces a deep taproot so its a good idea to loosen the soil a little before planting out into the garden once the last frost is over.
+The spinach plant produces a deep taproot so it’s a good idea to loosen the soil a little before planting it out into the garden.
 Young plants can be grown in semi-shade to protect them from the hot sun which will extend the growing season.

 Like silverbeet, spinach prefers a nitrogen-rich fertilizer to promote leaf growth.
-If you like a constant supply of spinach you can plant seedlings successively to ensure a longer harvest and continually harvest the outer leaves as needed.
+If you like a constant supply of spinach, you can plant seedlings successively.
+This will ensure a longer harvest and you can continue to harvest the outer leaves as needed.

 very good site so informative